zaphar/jeremy.marzhillstudios.com/content/remote-managing-engineers.md

 # Principles of Remote Management

-Remote management requires giving your team a clear mental framework for decision making and autonomy.
-You can't be as available for the quick clarification or immediate permission seeking.
+Remote management works best when you have given your team a clear mental framework for decision making and autonomy.
+You can't be as available for that quick clarification or to obtain immediate permission.
 You need your team to have the tools required for autonomy in their decision making.
 In my [previous article](@/engineering-managment-is-hard.md) article I mention how important narrative and identity are in engineering management.
 When managing remotely, It's crucial.
 They can't just stop by your desk to ask a question.
 You won't